 The ministry of Christ revolved around the profound concept of reaching out to others.

-Statistics indicate that of all the youth who join scouting through the church, 25 percent are United Methodists, 25 percent are members of other denominations or faiths and 50 percent come from unchurched families.
-Therefore, Scouting is one potential entry point for persons to join the church, which then has the opportunity to introduce, nurture and strengthen a relationship with Jesus Christ.
+Statistics indicate that of all the youth who join Scouting through the church, 25 percent are United Methodists, 25 percent are members of other denominations or faiths and 50 percent come from unchurched families.
+Therefore, Scouting is one entry point for persons to join the church, which then has the opportunity to introduce, nurture and strengthen a relationship with Jesus Christ.

-Some scouting programs exist for both girls and boys.
+In some communities, Scouting programs exist for both girls and boys.

 Scouting and civic youth ministry